 Data Fault Status Code.
-The possible values of this field are: 010001 Asynchronous SError interrupt Note In AArch32 the 010001 code previously meant an Asynchronous External abort or memory access.
+The possible values of this field are: 010001 Asynchronous SError interrupt Note In AArch32 the 010001 code previously meant an Asynchronous External abort on memory access.
 With the RAS extension, it extends to include any asynchronous SError interrupt.
 The Parity Error codes are not used in the RAS extension.

 Bit fields and details not provided in this description are architecturally defined.
-See the Arm\ Architecture Reference Manual Armv8, for Armv8-A architecture profile.
+See the Arm Architecture Reference Manual Armv8, for A-profile architecture.

-B2.49 ERRIDR EL1, Error ID Register, EL1
+B2.59 ERRIDR EL1, Error ID Register, EL1